Red Shiba's are born with Black on their fur and muzzle. They loose this with their adult coat and turn a fire Red.

 Thank you for your understanding~

-We do invite you to visit us if you like, but it can be hard for we are on the road a lot with our Frontline Equipment business So we visit all over Oregon, WA, Arizona in Yuma and Pheonix, Idaho, and California for the most part and pretty much fulltime RV'rs at this time, but often are staged in Oregon for puppy pick up but sometimes pups are picked up when we are on the road, so you are welcome to visit the dogs.
-All puppies will be in Oregon most of the time in Eugene Oregon for pick up.
+We do invite you to visit us if you like, but it can be hard for we are on the road a lot with our Frontline Equipment business So we visit all over Oregon, WA, Arizona in Yuma and Pheonix, Idaho, and California for the most part and pretty much fulltime RV'rs at this time, but often are staged in Oregon for puppy pick up but in the winter Redding CA, San Clemente etc, or even sometimes pups are picked up when we are on the road because we do travel a lot, so you are welcome to visit the dogs.
+All puppies will be in Oregon/CA most of the time in Oregon it will be Eugene Oregon for pick up and CA we are often in Redding or San Diego, San Clemente etc If you are wanting a specific area of pick up you can most definitely wait for that litter.
 Please Only if you are serious about having one of our dogs as family members do we allow visits.
 We do not open our home to just everyone.
 More foot traffic here can put our dogs at risk for the disease to be brought in.
 So those who are serious about our dogs and want to be put on our waiting list for a Shiba Inu you may visit but shoes must be removed at the door No exceptions and we do have a few other rules to a visit.
 Thank you for your understanding in helping us protect our dogs from the disease being brought in.

 Breeding for our next show Shiba Inu prospect to place in a show home for AKC, International, and UKC dog shows.
 Due to my connections and passion for the breed.
 I also have placed many Service dogs, and am blessed to be connected through people to be able to do this.
 So all my planned breeding's I do have a great purpose.
 Breeding and working with Siberians and Shiba Inu's is a passionate hobby for the love of the betterment of the breeds.